SModelS/smodels/docs/manual/source/BasicInput.rst

 the precision of the results is limited to the MC statistics used to generate the file.
 *We also point out that all the decays appearing in the LHE input are assumed to be prompt and this input format should not be used if the model contains meta-stable particles*.
+An example of how to add the width information after reading a LHE input file can be found in `here <lheLLPExample.html>`_ .

 *In the case of SLHA input only*, the production cross sections for the BSM states also have to be included in the SLHA file as SLHA blocks, according to the :ref:`SLHA cross section format <xsecSLHA>`